-We have a great page on the 7 best dog training books - take a look here for out recommendations!
+We have a great page on the 7 best dog training books – take a look for our recommendations!

 This breed is low-maintenance as it has a short, dense coat that only sheds moderately.
 The coat should be brushed 2 or 3 times a week with a slicker brush.

 Regular baths are not necessary, unless the dogs gets particularly muddy or dirty, or starts to smell ‘doggy’.
 The coat is oily, and frequent bathing will dry out the skin excessively.